Mötley Crüe: Musical style and legacy

-Legacy

 Music critic Martin Popoff's book The Top 500 Heavy Metal Songs of All Time lists seven of the band's songs in its ranking.
-Mötley Crüe was ranked tenth on MTV's list of "Top 10 Heavy Metal Bands of All-Time" and ninth on "VH1's All Time Top Ten Metal Bands".
-Music website Loudwire named the band the 22nd greatest metal band of all-time.
-Spin named Shout at the Devil the 11th best metal album of all-time.
-In 2013 LA Weekly named the band the 3rd best "hair metal" band of all-time.
-Rolling Stone named Too Fast For Love the 22nd best metal album of all-time.
+Mötley Crüe was ranked tenth on MTV's list of Top 10 Heavy Metal Bands of All-Time and ninth on VH1's All Time Top Ten Metal Bands.
+Music website Loudwire named the band the 22nd greatest metal band of all time.
+Spin named Shout at the Devil the 11th best metal album of all time.
+In 2013, LA Weekly named the band the third best hair metal band of all time.
+Rolling Stone named Too Fast For Love the 22nd best metal album of all time.

 In 2006, the band received a star on the Hollywood Walk of Fame.

 In 2014, the tribute album Nashville Outlaws was released, featuring country music stars including Rascal Flatts, LeAnn Rimes and Darius Rucker covering various Mötley Crüe songs.
 The album debuted at number 2 on the Billboard Country Album chart and number 5 on the Billboard 200.